ryanoberto/nessus-api-cli/README.md

 # nessus-api-cli
-A python script to interact with the nessus api
+This is a very basic python script to interact with the nessus api.

+run createdb.py
+edit nessus-cli.py and have fun

+# Usage:
+nessus-cli.py -h